roy2220/filerotate/README.md

         // Optional: Rotate the file if it exceeds 100MB
         FileSizeLimit: 100 * 1024 * 1024,

+        // Optional: Ensure every write ends with a newline.
+        EnsureNewline: true,

         // Optional: Enable buffering (default 8MB for 0 value)
         // Set to a negative value (e.g., -1) to disable buffering.
         BufferSize: 8 * 1024 * 1024,